Who We Are

 Serving as a primary information resource for its member institutions, NJASCU provides analyses of higher educational policy issues such as:

-Opposition to the Boycott of Israeli Academic Institutions
+New Jersey State College and University Presidents' Statement in Opposition to the Boycott of Israeli Academic Institutions

 We, the presidents of the New Jersey State Colleges and Universities, join colleagues across the nation in opposing the boycott of Israeli institutions of higher education recently endorsed by the American Studies Association and other academic organizations.